dandouglas/danieldouglas.co.uk/blog/developer-job-interview-tips.md

 ## Practice your answers to common questions

 I won't spend too much time on this one as there are plenty of other resources out there on common interview questions and example answers but just make sure you are ready for them.
-You know the questions I am talking about...
-"What are your main weaknesses?" and "What can you bring to this company" etc..
-No more so than the one that I will guarantee 100% that you will be asked "Tell me about yourself".
+You know the questions I am talking about... _"What are your main weaknesses?"_ and _"What can you bring to this company"_ etc..
+No more so than the one that I will guarantee 100% that you will be asked _"Tell me about yourself"_.

 Personally I would keep the answers relatively short and avoid waffling.
 In the past I have asked someone to tell me about themselves and they gave me their entire life story from birth.
 For that particular question in tech I would concentrate on a brief overview of the profession technical aspects of your life but finish with a very short sentence about any hobbies or interests you have in hope of striking a common bond with the interviewer.
 As this question is always asked very early on in the interview it gives you that opportunity to find common ground with the person you are talking to.